dejay22kar/jay22kar/README.md

 Languages -
-- **English -** Not that great vocabulary though (which can be good for writing at times, I believe.
+- **English -** Not that great vocabulary though (which I believe, can be good for writing at times.
 Yes, you read that right - good)
 - **French -** Oui, mais je suis encore un debutant :P
 - **Marathi -** Because its my mothertongue
 - **Hindi -** Because its the common tongue of India